IanMarteens/Austra/README.md

 ## Last changes

 * The lexical scanner has been rewritten.
 Most of the index checking is gone now.
-It is also a lot faster, in consequence.
+It is also a lot faster, as a consequence.
+* Overload resolution has been enhanced.
+The parser is now shorter, easier to read and faster.
 * Ostara has been added as the main application for using the language.
 It is a WPF application, running on .NET Core 7/8.

 ## Next steps